 For other fast (to prepare) and flavorful slow cooker meal ideas, please click on the recipe titles for;

-Below is the printable recipe card for today’s 5 Ingredient Root Beer Country Ribs.
+Below is the printable recipe card along with the nutritional information for today’s 5 Ingredient Root Beer Country Ribs.

 These 5 Ingredient Root Beer Country Ribs for the Slow Cooker are perfect for those busy days when you want dinner ready (and without fuss) after a long, hard day.